karatepicke/reactnd-mobile-flashcards/README.md

 This is my version of the "Mobile Flashcards"-project for Udacity's React-Redux course.
 The project is written in React Native (js/jsx), CSS and HTML and implements the third-party-libraray Redux for state-management.
 It utilizes the "Semantic UI" - Library for UI-elements.

 The project has been created with `create-react-native-app`.
+This App has been tested on an iOS-device.

 ## Developer Software Dependencies: